 (1) Structuring the day.

-I’ve used this to best suit us all.
 In the mornings the kids have independent time while I get the house together and the day in order.

 After the afternoon naps while I’m trying to cook I put them both in one of their rooms to play alone together.
 It’s really just about giving specific times to specific general activities so that the house and day runs smoothly.